Plygell ddim ar gael

 How to apply

-You can now apply for your licence online:
+You can now apply for your skip permit online:

 Please contact your Local Authority in the first instance.